micro/micro/test/README.md

 The tests in this folder can be ran with `go test --tags=integration`.
 It's not being triggered by `go test`.

+## Architecture

+Key points:
+- tests are being run in parallel, with different micro servers running in different containers
+- local `micro run` commands will be executed with different env flags, eg. `micro -env=testConfigReadFromService run .` to connect to the above different servers.

 ## Working with these tests

 Although the tests run in docker, the containers and envs are named so you can easily interact with them.
 Some useful tricks: